kolbasky/LinkRouter/README.md

 3. Select "Yes" in dialog to register the app in the system.
 4. `Windows Settings` → `Apps` → `Default apps` dialog should pop-up automatically.
 If not press `Win+I` and start typing "default".
 5. **optionally select LinkRouter as the default handler for protocols** you want it to handle. `linkrouter-ext` protocol is created by default and is mandatory for browser-extension to work.
-6. **optionally**, install the browser extension from [mozilla addons](https://addons.mozilla.org/en-US/firefox/addon/linkrouter/) or add it manually.
-Extensions are  available on [Releases page](https://github.com/kolbasky/LinkRouter/releases/latest).
+6. **optionally**, install the browser extension from [mozilla addons](https://addons.mozilla.org/en-US/firefox/addon/linkrouter/) or [chorme store](https://chromewebstore.google.com/detail/linkrouter/bglhinejoiniefbgkpkppjgckedilcki).
+Also extension are  available on [Releases page](https://github.com/kolbasky/LinkRouter/releases/latest) and may be loaded in develoer mode.
 7. **Edit the config** by double-clicking `linkrouter.exe` again.
 Or copy [`linkrouter-gui.exe`](https://github.com/kolbasky/LinkRouter/releases/latest) to the same folder as `linkrouter.exe` and launch it.
 > [!NOTE]
 > Additional right-click menu entries are available on `linkrouter.exe` for you convenience after registration (may be hidden inside "show more options"):